ChopperLee2011/json2mysql/README.md

 ## Test
 1. `docker-compose up -d ` will create database container
-2. create a test table in your database
+2. create a test table in your database:
  ```sql
 CREATE TABLE `user` (
   `id` mediumint(9) NOT NULL AUTO_INCREMENT,